Predicting Material Properties Using a 3D Graph Neural Network with Invariant Local Descriptors: The calculation of Henry's Constant

-The Henry's constant \citet{RN26} is calculated as follows, where $\beta=\frac{1}{k_BT}$, $R$ represents gas constant, $k_B$ stands for Boltzmann constant. $T$ is the absolute temperature and $V^{ext}$ is the external potential.
-In this work, we consider hydrogen adsorption in MOF where the interaction is mainly contributed by van der Waals interaction.
-Lennard-Jones 12-6 potential $V_{LJ}$ is therefore used to describe the external potential of hydrogen inside MOF with the cutoff distance of 12.9 $\mathring{A}$.
+Here, we present the Henry's constant in the dimensionless format calculated as followings \cite{RN26}, where $\beta={1}/{(k_BT)}$, $R$ represents the gas constant, $k_B$ stands for the Boltzmann constant. $T$ is the absolute temperature, and $V^{ext}$ is the external potential.
+In this work, we consider hydrogen adsorption in MOF structures where the external potential is mainly contributed by van der Waals interactions.
+The Lennard-Jones 12-6 potential $V_{LJ}$ is therefore used to describe the pairwise additive potential for the interaction of a hydrogen molecule with each atom inside the MOF structure with the cutoff distance of 12.9 $\mathring{A}$.

-where $\gamma$ is the pairwise distance between gas molecules and atoms in the MOFs, and $\sigma$ and $\varepsilon$ are the size and energy parameters.
+where $r$ is the pairwise distance between gas molecules and atoms in the MOFs, and $\sigma$ and $\varepsilon$ are the LJ size and energy parameters.
 In this work, universal force field (UFF) is used for all atoms in MOFs.
-For hydrogen molecule, ${\sigma}_{H_2}=0.296$ nm and ${\varepsilon}_{H_2 }/k_B=34.2$ K. For interactions between different kinds of atoms, Lorentz-Berthelot mixing rules are used.
+For hydrogen molecule, ${\sigma}_{H_2}=0.296$ nm and ${\varepsilon}_{H_2 }/k_B=34.2$ K. For interactions between different kinds of atoms, the Lorentz-Berthelot mixing rules were used.